 Lansing is a city located in Eaton County and Ingham County Michigan.
-With a 2020 population of 118,768, it is the 5th largest city in Michigan (after Detroit, Grand Rapids, Warren, and Sterling Heights) and the 245th largest city in the United States .
-Lansing is currently growing at a rate of 0.24% annually and its population has increased by 3.91% since the most recent census, which recorded a population of 114,297 in 2010.
-Lansing reached it's highest population of 131,403 in 1970.
-Spanning over 40 miles, Lansing has a population density of 3,031 people per square mile.
+Lansing has a 2020 population of 119,047.
+Lansing is currently growing at a rate of 0.23% annually and its population has increased by 4.13% since the most recent census, which recorded a population of 114,321 in 2010.

 The average household income in Lansing is $52,976 with a poverty rate of 24.63%.
 The median rental costs in recent years comes to $819 per month, and the median house value is $83,500.
 The median age in Lansing is 32.6 years, 31.2 years for males, and 34.1 years for females.

 Lansing is a city located in the state of Michigan.
 It is located primarily in Ingham County, but some areas are located in Clinton County and Eaton County.
 Lansing is also Michigan’s state capital, and it is the fifth largest city in the state by population.
 It is the only state capital that is not a county seat.

 Over 8% of the population was born in a foreign country.
 The State of Michigan is Lansing’s top employer, providing jobs to over 14,000 people.
 Michigan State University and Sparrow Health System also each employ over 10,000 people.
 Other top employers in Lansing include General Motors, Liberty National Life and Auto-Owners Insurance.